 In the mother gestational diabetes is associated with increased weight gain, increased risk of hypertension, caesarean delivery, hydramnios (increased fluids).
 Just because you have gestational diabetes does not mean that your obstetrician will resort to caesarean, but the threshold for waiting will certainly be lower.

 Controlling blood sugars is one of the major interventions to avoid diabetes related complications for the mother and the baby.
 The major steps involved are glucose self-monitoring, balanced diet and insulin.
 One of the essential components in the care of a woman with gestational diabetes is a diet specifically tailored to provide adequate nutrition to meet the needs of the mother and the growing fetus.
 At the same time the diet has to be planned in such a way as to keep blood glucose levels in the normal range.
+Regular antenatal check ups are essential for monitoring the mother and baby.

 Monitoring blood glucose at home using a glucometer is called self-monitored blood glucose (SMBG).
 This is important since blood glucose will vary from time to time with diet and exercise and without monitoring there is no way of knowing the exact levels.

 Yes, you are free to do so.
 However, the recommended frequency of blood sugar monitoring is 3-4 times daily if not more.
-It is not practical to travel to the friendly neighborhood lab 4 times for blood sugar checking.
+It is not practical to travel to the friendly neighbourhood lab 4 times for blood sugar checking.
 Further, glucometers are accurate and utilize only a small volume of blood for blood sugar checking.

 You may need to test your blood several times a day.
 Generally, these times are fasting (first thing in the morning before you eat) and 1-2 hours after each meal (postprandial i.e. after breakfast, after lunch, after dinner).
 You will need to check during episodes of hypoglycemia and occasionally at night to make sure that you don’t have a night hypoglycemia.

 It is suggested that you visit the endocrinologist every 2 weeks from the time of your diagnosis of GDM and weekly after 36 weeks till delivery.
-More frequent visits are planned if the blood sugars are not controlled..
+More frequent visits are planned if the blood sugars are not controlled.

 Your endocrinologist and dietician will plan out a diet for you based on your weight, weight gain, current blood sugars etc. This diet will be modified according to various parameters recorded during each visit.
 A nutritionally balanced diet is always essential to maintaining a healthy mother and successful pregnancy.
 The foods you choose become the nutrient building blocks for the growth of the fetus.
 Careful attention should be paid to the total calories eaten daily, to avoid foods that increase blood sugar levels, and to emphasize the use of foods that help the body maintain a normal blood sugar.
 Try to eat a consistent amount of carbohydrate during each meal and snack.

-General instructions like “ eat more”, “ eat more protein” or “ eat more carbohydrate” are not encouraged.
+General instructions like “eat more”, “eat more protein” or “eat more carbohydrate” are not encouraged.
 Although carbohydrates and proteins are required for your baby’s growth, consuming them in excess amounts (more than what is required) do not lead to improved fetal weight, but rather to high maternal (and fetal) blood sugars and nitrogenous products in the baby.

 It is not necessary that all patients with GDM be treated with insulin.
 When dietary modifications and exercise fail to maintain normal blood sugars, insulin will be recommended.
 The only way to identify whether diet and exercise is working is based on SMBG.